UKHomeOffice/hof-db-table-replacer/README.md

 ### Service

-The /services folder contains service specific configuration.
+The /services folder contains service specific configuration (/services/your-service/config.js).
 Setting the `SERVICE_NAME` environment variable correctly for your intended service should allow the app to run with that service's specific configurations.

 If creating a new service you can add a new folder within /services named as the shortname for your service (e.g. asc, ima, acq).
 Within that folder add a `config.js` as follows: